EcologicalTraitData/traitdataform/README.md

 # traitdataform

-This package assists in handling functional trait data and transferring them into the trait data standard (Schneider et al).
+This package assists in handling functional trait data and transferring them into the Trait Data Standard (Schneider et al).

 There are two major use cases for the package: